MicrosoftDocs/azure-docs/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 to use the [Azure Active Directory Graph API](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog) to query directory data in the application.

-The Azure Active Directory tenant that you use can be an Azure-only directory, or it can be [synced with your on-premise Active Directory](active-directory-aadconnect) to create a single sign-on experience for workers that are on-premises and remote.
+The Azure Active Directory tenant that you use can be an Azure-only directory.
+Or, it can be [synced with your on-premise Active Directory](../active-directory/active-directory-aadconnect.md) to create a single sign-on experience for workers that are on-premises and remote.
 This article uses the default directory for your Azure account.

 <a name="bkmk_build"></a>